Ctenotus leonhardii: Description

-Taxonomy
+Etymology and taxonomy

-Leonhardi's ctenotus was named by German anthropologist Moritz von Leonhardi in 1919.
-The species is in the Scincidae family (skinks), belonging to the Ctenotus genus.
-In the past this genus was included within the Sphenomorphus genus, before becoming its own genus in 1964.
-Ctenotus species are commonly called 'comb-eared skinks' due to the shape of the small scales near the ear.
+Leonhardi's ctenotus was named after German anthropologist Moritz von Leonhardi by herpetologist Richard Sternfeld in 1919.
+The species is in the Scincidae family (skinks), belonging to the genus Ctenotus.
+In the past this genus was included within the genus Sphenomorphus, before being raised to generic status in 1964.
+Ctenotus species are commonly called "comb-eared skinks" due to the shape of the small scales near the ear.
 Ctenotus is one of the largest genera of lizards in Australia, containing nearly 100 species.
 It is one of the most abundant genera of lizards in arid and semi-arid Australia, and one of the most diverse genera of terrestrial vertebrates globally.
-Ctenotus is further divided into a number of 'species groups' that are based on morphological similarity and which includes the Ctenotus leonhardii group, to which Leonhardi's ctenotus belongs.
+Ctenotus is further divided into a number of species groups that are based on morphological similarity and which include the Ctenotus leonhardii group, to which Leonhardi's ctenotus belongs.

 Distribution

 Leonhardi's ctenotus is found in the arid and semi-arid regions of central Western Australia, the lower half of the Northern Territory, northern South Australia, south-west Queensland and north-west New South Wales.
 It is a common species in these regions, often seen basking in the sun in the morning in open areas.